Have You Been Hurt By a Commercial Truck?

 According to the Insurance Institute for Highway Safety (IIHS), “A total of 4,102 people died in large truck crashes in 2017.”
 The devastating effects of truck accidents cause the chances of death to be higher compared with regular motor vehicle accidents.

-Since commercial truck accidents are often more complex than automobile accidents, it will be in your best interest to have an experienced truck accident lawyer review your case and inform you of your legal options.
+Since commercial truck accidents are often more complex than automobile accidents, it will be in your best interest to have an experienced Portland, ME, truck accident lawyer review your case and inform you of your legal options.